aglowinthefield/mo2-download-manager/README.md

 ## Installing

-Download the .7z archive here or on [GitHub](https://github.com/aglowinthefield/mo2-download-manager/releases/) (I wrote this README for Nexus haha)
+Download the zip archive here or on [GitHub](https://github.com/aglowinthefield/mo2-download-manager/releases/) (I wrote this README for Nexus haha)

-Extract the `mo2-download-manager` folder into your MO2 plugins directory.
-You should have the structure `plugins/mo2-download-manager/__init__py`.
+Extract into the root of your MO2 install.

 ## Using